okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### Update integration considerations

-* For published integrations migrated from the OIN Manager, if you need to update configured properties that aren't available the OIN Wizard, contact <oin@okta.com>.
+* For published integrations that were migrated from the OIN Manager, if you need to update configured properties that aren't available the OIN Wizard, contact <oin@okta.com>.

-* If you edit a published SCIM integration migrated from the OIN Manager, the **Import users** (and **Import groups** if groups are managed) capability is automatically enabled in the OIN Wizard.
+* If you edit a published SCIM integration that was migrated from the OIN Manager, the **Import users** (and **Import groups** if groups are managed) capability is automatically enabled in the OIN Wizard.
 You must support and test this capability if your previous SCIM integration didn't support it.
 If you need help with implementing this feature, contact <developers@okta.com>.

 * When you update an integration that's already published, be mindful to preserve backwards compatibility for your integration.
 Older instances of your integration could be in use by Okta customers.